 I am married to Jenna Packer, artist, and together we live the rural idyll on our small property in Waitati, Blueskin Bay.
 We are parents to two young men, and fun fact – together we’ve produced several children’s books: “Tip the Stomper”, “Tibor, Melchior et les abominable piratocoqs” and “Enough is Enough”.

 Less talk – more action

 If nothing else, Covid-19 has shown us that talk is cheap, but the right actions are effective.
-I’ve spent most of my life working on practical, intelligent solutions to common problems.
+Beyond books I’ve spent most of my life working on practical, intelligent solutions to common problems.
+That’s why I set up Willis Advisory – to help others address climate and energy challenges – and became a director at Climate Navigator.
 I grew up on a farm where you can’t just whistle up help – you have to work your way through a problem.
 That experience gave me a mindset that seeks practical solutions to even the most complex problems.
-I’ve recently overseen the construction of NZ’s first climate safe house.
+I developed the concept and oversaw the construction of NZ’s first climate safe house.
 It was not an easy job because it meant coming up with the right design (and designer), organising a team, finance and sponsors, finding the labour and solving complicated legal ownership issues.
 That house is a now a reality and is providing shelter.
 We need many more climate safe homes – especially in South Dunedin.
 This is a template for achieving climate justice and the time for it is now.